 I’ve always thought the same to be true of our pets.
 As the saying goes, “A body in motion stays in motion.”

-Sometimes it is a little bit more challenging to know what our dogs need in terms of exercise simply because they cannot speak up and tell us how they are feeling on a daily basis.
+Sometimes it is a little bit more challenging to know what our pets need in terms of exercise simply because they cannot speak up and tell us how they are feeling on a daily basis.

-So how much exercise does your pup really need?
-And what are some creative ways to exercise your dog when weather or air quality (hello 2020 wildfires) is not cooperating?
+So how much exercise should a dog get?
+And what are some creative ways to exercise your dog when the weather or air quality is not cooperating?

-Here’s some of our best tips and tricks for keeping your dog in motion.
+Here are some of our best tips and tricks for keeping your pup in motion.

 The answer to this question depends on a few factors, including: